 *Pick up your dancer at the appropriate time

 The studio is thoroughly cleaned and sanitized every day.
 In between each class, touch points will be sanitized.
-An Ozone Air Purifier from Alpine Air Technologies will be run for 10 minutes in the empty classroom to sanitize and purify the air.
-Restrooms will be sanitized after each use.
-The door handles, faucets, light switch and toilet will be cleaned by an employee every time the restroom is used.
+Restrooms will be sanitized frequently.
+The door handles, faucets, light switch and toilet will be cleaned.
 The studio will be sanitized in between each group of students.

 What about masks?

-Basically, we ask that students who are able, to wear a mask as they enter the lobby.
-They should keep it on while they’re changing shoes, chatting before class starts, etc. We encourage them to also give a good effort to keep it on while they are dancing and exercising, but to listen to their bodies and take it off when needed, as students are physically distanced once in the classroom.
-After we have cooled down and are ready to leave the classroom they should put it back on until they are outdoors/physically distanced again.
-Instructors will be doing the same as we ask of the students.
+Currently, we ask that students who are able, to wear a mask as they enter the lobby.
+They should keep it on while they’re changing shoes, chatting before class starts, etc. We encourage them to also give a good effort to keep it on while they are dancing and exercising, but to listen to their bodies and take it off if needed, as students are physically distanced once in the classroom.
+We will give "masks breaks" as needed as well.
 We believe this is staying within the spirit of the mask rules but also protecting individual health concerns, and falling in line with what other fitness centers in our area are asking of their clients.

 Class Size Limits